davidebianchi/gswagger/README.md

 </div>

-Generate a openapi spec dynamically based on the types used to handle request and response.
+Generate an openapi spec dynamically based on the types used to handle request and response.

 It works with any router which support handler net/http HandlerFunc compatible.